-Sometimes you collect a little extra data or have some edges which aren't smooth around your processed map.
+Sometimes you collect a little extra data or have some edges that aren't smooth around your processed map.
 In this guide, we will explain how to crop your data to adjust the boundaries of your mapped area.

-Please note that Cropping works best on Google Chrome or Mozilla Firefox browser.
+Please note that Cropping works best on an updated version Google Chrome browser.

 - To start cropping, click on the Map Details button on the left-hand map menu.

 This will show you the current border around a plan.